uri-ai-lab/Tableau-Github-workshop/README.md

 # Tableau-Github-workshop
-The Tableau is base on CSC/DSP 220 Exploring Global Health Crisis Data
+The Tableau is based on CSC/DSP 220 Exploring Global Health Crisis Data.
+This 1-credit course introduces Data Exploration using Tableau.